Open

 Inclusion Criteria:

-• Patients who are undergoing risk-reducing salpingo-oophorectomy (RRSO) (for the BSO arm) and patients who have declined or elected to defer BSO after proper counselling to clearly explain the standard of care for BRCA1 mutation carriers and are undergoing salpingectomy (for the BLS arm with delayed oophorectomy arm).
+- Patients who will undergo risk-reducing salpingo-oophorectomy (RRSO) (for the BSO arm) and patients who have declined or elected to defer BSO after proper counselling to clearly explain the standard of care for BRCA1 mutation carriers and are undergoing salpingectomy (for the BLS arm with delayed oophorectomy arm).
 Concurrently planned hysterectomy with either arm is permitted

-• At least one intact ovary and fallopian tube is in situ at the time of counseling and consent.
+- At least one intact ovary and fallopian tube is in situ at the time of counseling, consent, and registration.
 Prior hysterectomy is allowed provided it did not include bilateral salpingectomy.
-Prior tubal ligation is allowed if one intact ovary and fallopian tube (with fimbria not removed) are present
+Prior tubal ligation is allowed if one ovary and fallopian tube (with fimbria not removed) are present

-• Transvaginal ultrasound (TVUS) and CA-125 within 180 days of registration
+- Pelvic ultrasound (transvaginal imaging preferred, but transabdominal imaging is acceptable) and CA-125 within 180 days of registration

 Exclusion Criteria:

-• Individuals with a history of any prior cancer who have received chemotherapy within the past 30 days or radiotherapy to abdomen or pelvis at any prior time
+- Individuals with a history of any prior cancer who have received cytotoxic chemotherapy within the past 30 days or radiotherapy to abdomen or pelvis at any prior time.
+Endocrine therapy or maintenance ERBB2/HER2 targeted therapy is allowed.
+Maintenance immune checkpoint inhibitor therapy is allowed.
+Maintenance therapy with PARP in inhibitor is allowed.

-• Patients with abnormal screening tests (TVUS, CA-125) suspicious for occult or gross pelvic malignancy or neoplasm within the past 180 days
+- Patients with abnormal screening tests (pelvic ultrasound, CA-125) suspicious for occult or gross pelvic malignancy within the past 180 days

 Join this Trial